Project guidelines for the Stripe app

 Optionally, you can change and configure your own payment OMS based on ForeignPaymentStateMachine01.xml

 from the core package and change this behavior according to your business flow.
-See Install the Order Management feature for more information about the OMS feature and its configuration.
+For more information about OMS configuration, see Install the Order Management feature.

 To configure your payment OMS based on ForeignPaymentStateMachine01.xml